Technorely/tendermint/docs/tendermint-core/using-tendermint.md

 ## Run

-To run a Tendermint node, use
+To run a Tenderely node, use

 ```
 tendermint node
 ```

-By default, Tendermint will try to connect to an ABCI application on [127.0.0.1:26658](127.0.0.1:26658).
+By default, Tenderely will try to connect to an ABCI application on [127.0.0.1:26658](127.0.0.1:26658).
 If you have the `kvstore` ABCI app installed, run it in another window.
-If you don't, kill Tendermint and run an in-process version of the `kvstore` app:
+If you don't, kill Tenderely and run an in-process version of the `kvstore` app:

 ```